AUTUMN & WINTER AT CLUNY

 Red Squirrels & other mammals

-The Red Squirrels should be relatively easy to see over the winter months.
+The Red Squirrels should be relatively easy to see over the autumn and winter months.
 In the morning they are very active around the feeders close to the car park and at the large Wellingtonia (Sequoiadendron giganteum at No 5).
-We supply them with peanuts, hazelnuts in their shells, sunflower seeds and a few walnuts.
-As we go further into winter there is less for them to eat in the garden but they can frequently be seen digging up the bits and pieces they buried a few weeks previously!
+We supply them with peanuts, hazelnuts and walnuts in their shells and sunflower seed.
+As we go further into winter there is less for them to eat in the garden but in the afternoons they can frequently be seen digging up the bits and pieces they buried a few weeks previously!
 Away from the feeders, stopping, listening and quietly watching usually results in a squirrel being seen.
-You may be lucky enough to see a stoat in its ermine coat.
-Pine marten, fox and badger all pass through the garden but usually during the night!
+Other mammals present in the garden are speedy stoats, the occasional pine marten and good numbers of voles and wood mice.

 Cardiocrinum giganteum (Giant Himalayan Lilies)